 Content of Grihya Sutras

-In addition, such customs and ceremonies are described as refer to house-building, cattle-breeding and farming, also those of the magic rites which are to serve for averting diseases and unpropitious omens, as also exorcisms and rites for love magic and such like.
-Finally the Grhyasutras deal also with the funeral customs and the ancestral sacrifice (Sraddhas), which, however, assumed such importance that they were soon treated with their most minute details, in special texts (Sraddha Kalpas).
+In addition, such customs and ceremonies are also described as refers to house-building, cattle-breeding and farming, the rites to serve for averting diseases and unpropitious omens, as also exorcisms and rites for love magic etc. Finally the Grihya Sutras also deals with the funeral customsand the ancestral sacrifice known as ‘Shraadh’.
+Later, it is assumed that they were soon treated with minute details in special texts named ‘Shraadh Kalpas’.

 Importance of Grihya Sutras

-Thus, these Grihya Sutras are valuable texts as they provide a great insight into the life of the ancient Indians.
+Grihya Sutras are valuable texts as they provide a great insight into the life of the ancient Indians.
 These are almost like the reports of eye-witnesses on the daily life of the ancient Indians, in the form of rules and precepts in these apparently insignificant Sutra texts.
-They are, as it were, the "Folklore Journals" of ancient India.
-It is true that they describe the life of the ancient Indian father of the family only from the religious side, but as religion permeated the whole existence of the ancient Indians to such an extent that actually nothing could take place without an attendant religious ceremony, they are for the ethnologist most invaluable sources for the popular customs and usages of that ancient period.
-The numerous parallels in the manners and customs of other Indo-European peoples, which have been discovered long ago, with the usages described in the Grhyasutras, make these documents all the more important.
-In particular, the comparison of the Greek, Roman, Teutonic and Slavonic marriage customs with the rules contained in the Grihya Sutras has shown that the relationship of the Indo-European peoples is not limited to language, but that these peoples, related in language, have also preserved common features from prehistoric times in their manners and customs.
+It is true that they describe the life of the ancient Indian father of the family only from the religious side, but as religion permeated the whole existence of the ancient Indians to such an extent that actually nothing could take place without an attendant religious ceremony.
+They are for the ethnologist most invaluable sources for the popular customs and usages of that ancient period.
+The numerous manners and customs with the usages described in the Grihya Sutras make the documents all the more important.